XavKearney/fsharp-arm-emulator/docs/AlistairWallace.md

 2. In the ARM instruction guide which can be found [here](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0552a/BABCAEDD.html "ARM instruction guide") it states that N in the shifted case is limited to 0-3.
 However in visUAL this number is only limited to  being positive.

 ### How I've Tested it
-So far I have tested my LDR and STR parser using a series of 36 unit tests going through most of the combinations of the six ways in which LDR and STR can be implemented, however so far they have only been tested for valid inputs.
+So far I have tested my LDR and STR parsing using a series of 48 unit tests going through most of the combinations of the six ways in which LDR and STR can be implemented. <br />
+They have been tested for valid inputs and error messages using unit tests and have also been tested for valid inputs using 10,000 randomised tests.<br />
+I have also tested the execution for valid inputs using unit tests.
+It is only necessary to test the execution for valid inputs as the parser will filter out any non valid inputs and return an error, and if the parser returns an error the execution functions are not run.

 <br />